galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 >
 {: .question}

-# Cell Clusters & Gene Markers

 Finally, let's identify clusters!
 Unfortunately, it's not as majestic as biologists often think - the maths doesn't necessarily identify true cell clusters.
 Every algorithm for identifying cell clusters falls short of a biologist knowing their data, knowing what cells should be there, and proving it in the lab.
 Sigh.
 So, we're going to make the best of it as a starting point and see what happens!
 We will define clusters from the kNN graph, based on how many connections cells have with one another.
 Roughly, this will depend on a **resolution** parameter for how granular you want to be.

 > ### {% icon details %} Working in a group?
 Decision-time!
 > Oh yes, yet another decision!
 Single cell analysis is sadly not straight forward.
 > - Control
->      - **Resolution, high value for more and smaller clusters** = `1`
+>      - **Resolution, high value for more and smaller clusters** = `0.6`
 >      - **Clustering algorithm** = `Louvain`
 > - Everyone else: Pick your own number.
-If it helps, this sample should have a lot of very similar cells in it, it contains developing T-cells, so you aren't expecting massive differences between cells, like you would in, say, an entire embryo, with all sorts of unrelated cell types.
+If it helps, this sample should have a lot of very similar cells in it.
+It contains developing T-cells, so you aren't expecting massive differences between cells, like you would in, say, an entire embryo, with all sorts of unrelated cell types.
 > - Everyone else: Consider the newer **Leiden** clustering method.
 Note that in future parameters, you will likely need to specify 'leiden' rather than 'louvain', which is the default, if you choose this clustering method.
 {: .details}

 > ### {% icon hands_on %} Hands-on: FindClusters
 >
-> 1. **Scanpy FindCluster** {% icon tool %} with the following parameters:
+> 1. {% tool [Scanpy FindCluster](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_cluster/scanpy_find_cluster/1.6.0+galaxy4) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `output_h5ad` (output of **Scanpy ComputeGraph** {% icon tool %})
 >    - *"Use programme defaults"*: `No`
->    - *"Resolution, high value for more and smaller clusters"*: `1` {: .hands_on}
+>    - *"Resolution, high value for more and smaller clusters"*: `0.6` {: .hands_on}

 Nearly plotting time!
 But one final piece is to add in SOME gene information.
 Right now we'll focus on genes driving the clusters, but fear not, we'll add in more information later!